The Inbox That Answers Itself

 The Company

 Nordhaven Logistics arranges ocean and road freight out of Rotterdam.
-Forty-five people, family-owned since the 1970s, the kind of firm where the founder's granddaughter now runs operations and still knows every driver by name.
-They are very good at moving containers and very suspicious of anything that sounds like a "digital transformation."
+Forty-five people, family-owned since the 1970s.
+The founder's granddaughter now runs operations and still knows every driver by name.
+They're genuinely good at moving containers, and genuinely wary of anything that arrives with a slide deck.

 The Pain

-Every quote request from a customer lands in one shared inbox: quotes@.
-On a normal day that's 60–90 emails — some are real opportunities worth thousands, some are tyre-kickers, some are existing customers chasing an update, some are spam in three languages.
-Marta, the ops lead, triages them by hand every morning before she can start her actual job.
-By the time she's sorted the urgent from the noise, it's 11am and the genuinely hot lead has been sitting unanswered for sixteen hours.
-Competitors who replied by 8am have already quoted.
+Every quote request goes to one shared inbox: quotes@.
+On a normal day that's somewhere between 60 and 90 emails — real opportunities, tyre-kickers, existing customers chasing an update, spam in three languages.
+Marta, the ops lead, works through them by hand every morning before she can get to anything else.
+By the time she's done, it's nearly 11am.
+That hot lead that came in at 6 has been sitting there for hours, and the competitor who replied at 8 has already quoted.

 The Move

-Nordhaven connects that shared inbox to Claude (or ChatGPT) using the built-in Gmail connector — a setting, not a project — and gives it one standing instruction: "Every morning, read everything new in this inbox.
+Nordhaven connects the shared inbox to Claude or ChatGPT using the built-in Gmail connector — it's a setting, not a project — and gives it one standing instruction: "Every morning, read everything new in this inbox.
 Sort it into Hot lead, Existing customer, Not relevant.
 For each hot lead, pull out the route, cargo type, and timeline, and draft a two-line acknowledgement I can send in one click."

-• A clinic connecting its appointment inbox so cancellations and rebooking requests surface instantly instead of being found at end of day.
+jobs@so applications are sorted by genuine fit before a recruiter spends time on them. - A clinic connecting its appointment inbox so cancellation and rebooking requests come up straight away rather than getting found at end of day.

-• A B2B sales team pointing it at a webform feed to flag the two enterprise enquiries hiding in forty student "just researching" submissions.
+- A B2B sales team running it across a webform feed to pick out the two serious enquiries buried in a pile of early-stage student research requests.